nlnwa/soc/README.md

     - `url`: The URL of the Norwegian version
     - `ip_match`: The number of matching IPv4 bytes (0-4) between `ip` and the ip of the Norwegian version.
     - `scheme`: Method of discovery, can be one of (in order of estimated strength):
-        - `already_no`: The website's domain is already .no
+        - `already_no`: The website's domain is already .no, this is quite uninteresting and is therefore returned only if no other matches are found.
         - `href-hreflang-rel`: Link that follows [the format recommended by Google](https://support.google.com/webmasters/answer/189077?hl=en) to specify alternate language versions
         - `href-hreflang`: Other link with hreflang tag.
         - `href-norway-full`: Link that contains text with only "Norway"/"Norwegian" in any language